allenai/unqover/README.md

 ---
 ## Headsup

-This repo comes with templates and fillers we used to generate the gender-occupation dataset, as an illustration.
+This repo comes with templates and fillers (subjects and attributes) we used to generate underspecified questions for the gender, nationality, ethnicity, and religion datasets;
-For the nationality, ethnicity, and religion datasets, since attributes there are mostly offensive statements, we decide not to make them publicly visible.
-Instead, we only present a few dummy examples for the nationality dataset.
-Please contact us for full access.
+and code for training and evaluating QA and LMs.
+*Warning: attributes/activities in this repo are potentially offensive.*
 ---

 # Prerequisites